PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-08 11:21:49
+Last updated: 2024-04-08 11:22:22
-Random Quote: Miss Addams, you sadly had a very interesting educational journey.
-Eight schools in five years. - Larissa Weems
+Random Quote: Always look people in the eye.
+Even if they're blind.
+Just say, 'I am looking you in the eye.' - Phil Dunphy